dancasey-ie/django_soil_lab/README.md

 * 1hr Filter search for sample archive
 * 2hr Map showing markers for all samples
 * expand icons should show correct on first load
-* is it bad practice to have registration templates in base template folder
 * contact page, bounce back email confirmation
 * Clean up CSS
 * Better landing page
 * Sales statistics in labportal only admin access

 note:  should do this
 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.